craigfay/brain_forest/markdown/Road To Reality Ch 14 - Calculus on Manifolds.md

 We can parallel transport by embedding our manifold (say for example the sphere, $S_2$) into a larger ambient space, (say $E_3$).
 As we transport the tail of a tangent vector $v$ around the surface of the sphere, the rest of its body will point off into the ambient space.
 We need our notion of parallelism to only include tangent vectors. *This is intuitive, but why?* We project the transported vector back onto tangency with the sphere. *How do we decide on a projection scheme?*

 The new notion of parallelism that this leads us to has a property called **path dependence**.
 The type of parallel transport here will can change the rotation of the tangent vectors, but not their magnitude.
 (Other types of parallel transport can change magnitude.)

+## 14.3 Covariant Derivative
+How can we use parallel transport to define a derivative operator on a curved surface?

+We get the  covariant derivative by comparing a vector field with vectors produced by parallel transport.
+The covariant derivative is also called a **connection**.

+We subtract the parallel transported vector from the vector field?